Aya Cash: Film

 Cash's film credits include The Oranges, Winter of Frozen Dreams, Off Jackson Avenue, Begin Again, The Bits In Between, Game Over, Man!, and The Happy House.
 She had a small role as Janet, Jordan Belfort's assistant in The Wolf of Wall Street.

 Theatre

 Additionally, Cash has appeared on Off-Broadway.
 In 2014, she starred in the world premiere of Zoe Kazan's play Trudy And Max In Love.
+In 2025, she appeared in London's West End as Jessie Stone, in Mark Rosenblatt's play Giant.

 Personal life

 Cash met writer and producer Josh Alexander when she was his waitress.
 They dated for seven years before marrying in 2012.
 They reside together in New York City.